gilbertk23/Code-R.O.B/Level_Creator/README.md

 	- entity placement (e.g. collectable items, enemies)
 	- maps are readable and writable via JSON files
 		- custom parsing (see [levelgrid docs](levelgrid_docs.md) for more info)

-# current functionality:

-- dynamic level display based on reading an array of tile IDs (see grid_instance variable)
-- painting tiles with clicking
-	- reading mouse pointer position on occurence of click
-- key inputs -> number keys
-	- change currently selected tile to paint with

 ## tile grid values